Core Concepts

 5. On approval, execution resumes; on denial, the IEC closes with a denied outcome

 Your agent polls GET /agent/v1/intents/:iecId to check for resolution.
-You can also configure webhooks for push notifications.

 Connectors